rukai/PF_Sandbox/manual.md

 *   Game Rules
 *   A source URL to retrieve updates from

+You can manually download packages and place them in the packages folder:
+*   Linux: ~/.local/share/PF_Sandbox/packages
+*   Windows: C:\Users\Username\Appdata\Local\PF_Sandbox\packages

+You can safely copy fighter and stage files between packages.

+You can use the `:open_package $package_folder_name` command on the menu to open the package stored at the specified folder name.
+If the package does not exist at that folder a new package is created there.

 ## Game Editing

 Always backup any packages you are working on.